Affiliate links on Android Authority may earn us a commission. Learn more.

 Most gaming headsets with a lot of features are geared toward use with a Windows PC.
 Headsets like the Audeze Mobius, Razer Kraken X, and SteelSeries Arctis Pro offer lots of different features, but a lot that relies on the use of apps you can only get on a computer.

 Finding a truly multi-platform headset is hard — especially if you game on an Xbox.
 Microsoft restricts the compatibility of accessories made for its console.
 You won’t find a wireless or USB headset that works fully on both Playstation and Xbox devices.
 Often, there are separate versions for people with different console needs, so remember to keep an eye on compatibility.

 Wireless gaming headsets don’t use Bluetooth for gaming (though, some include Bluetooth as a premium feature for media playback).
-Bluetooth’s occasional audio lag issues may have become less of a problem over time, but no console supports Bluetooth audio, and RF transmission is totally lag free.
+Bluetooth’s occasional audio lag issues may have become less of a problem over time, but no console supports Bluetooth audio, and RF transmission is totally lag-free.
 If you’re looking for a wireless gaming headset, expect to reserve a USB port for it.

 Why you should trust SoundGuys

 Working at SoundGuys is a full-time job for each team member, and every writer has multiple years of experience when it comes to reviewing audio products.
 SoundGuys is constantly checking the pulse of the rapidly evolving audio world, allowing the team to understand what consumers what and what they deserve.